 This Standard is a set of principles for managing public park spaces in ways that prioritise women and girls’ safety.

-This workshop will focus on OUTCOME evaluation in general with specific application to gender equity initiatives and understanding the impact of this work.
+This workshop will focus on two basic elements related to gender equity and the design of recreation facilities.

 |Workshop #2 — Understanding How Facility Design Can Support the Use of Facilities by Girls, Women and People of Diverse Gender Identities (Slide Deck)||Facility Design|